 ● Re-analyze the modified CAD model to see if the deformation is within the tolerances.

 Why We selected SimScale as the CAE Tool

 Compared to the conventional CAE tools, the SimScale simulation platform is unique as it is completely cloud-based and provides HPC computing power (up to 32 cores per job and 240 GB of RAM) needed to perform large-scale analyses.
 In addition, it only requires a web browser to access and thus needs no software or hardware installations.
 This allows testing and analysis of designs anywhere, anytime, and can save substantial costs on hardware.

-Another factor was the ability to upload any neutral file format from a CAD system and the option to import from Onshape (full-cloud CAD solution).
-It has an inbuilt post-processor that provides a simple and easy way to view the results and a nice Graphical User Interface (GUI).
-Here at SolidTrust the flexibility in providing the option to download results for further processing was appreciated.
+Another beneficial factor was the ability to upload any neutral file format from a CAD system and the option to import from Onshape (full-cloud CAD solution).
+It has an inbuilt post-processor that provides a simple and easy way to view the results and a nice graphical user interface (GUI).
+Here at SolidTrust, the flexibility provided by the option to download results for further processing was appreciated.

 Overview of the FEA Simulations

-The physical problem was modeled by applying fixed constraints on the 2 inner flanges and a load constraints on the top face of the enclosure using a pressure based load as illustrated in the figures below.
+The physical problem was modeled by applying fixed constraints on the two inner flanges and a load constraints on the top face of the enclosure.
+This was carried out using a pressure-based load, as illustrated in the figures below.